o2r-project/o2r-project.github.io/_posts/2016-12-15-investigating-docker-and-R.md

 ### Bioconductor

-If you come from Bioinformatics or neighboring disciplines, you might be delighted that [**Bioconductor**](http://bioconductor.org/) provides several images based on Rocker's `rocker/rstudio` images.
+If you come from bioinformatics or neighboring disciplines, you might be delighted that [**Bioconductor**](http://bioconductor.org/) provides several images based on Rocker's `rocker/rstudio` images.
 See the [help page](http://bioconductor.org/help/docker/), [GitHub](https://github.com/Bioconductor/bioc_docker), and [Open Hub](https://hub.docker.com/u/bioconductor/) for more information.
 In short, the Bioconductor core team maintains _release_ and _devel_ images (e.g. `bioconductor/release_base2`), and contributors maintain image with different levels of pre-installed packages (each in _release_ and _devel_ variants), which are based on Bioconductor views (e.g. `bioconductor/devel_proteomics2` installs the views [Proteomics](https://www.bioconductor.org/packages/devel/BiocViews.html#___Proteomics) and [MassSpectrometryData](https://www.bioconductor.org/packages/devel/BiocViews.html#___MassSpectrometryData)).